Ninja-Vikash/instantCreator/README.md

 **• CSS file with reset style** <br>
 **• CSS file linked with HTML**

+### You must have nodejs installed on your PC.
+Because with nodejs npm won't work.

 ### instantCreator does all the primary work for the front-end developers.